Keep your cash safe and secure with one of these top cash registers for small businesses

-There are a wide range of cash registers on the market designed to meet the needs of small businesses.
-Many are specifically designed for use in certain industries, such as catering, or for retailers selling barcoded items.
+There's a wide range of cash registers on the market designed to meet the needs of small businesses.
+Many are specifically designed for use in certain industries, such as catering, or for retailers selling bar-coded items.

 The best one for you depends on the nature of your particular business and your budget.
-Here we look at five of the best cash registers for small businesses.
+Here we look at five of the best cash registers for restaurants and small businesses.

 Sam4s ER 940

 Fast and accurate transactions are the name of the game with this register.
 It features a large, spill-proof keyboard with 150 keys to deal with any menu combination you can imagine, and there’s even support for up to 20,000 PLUs with an added SD card.
 You can also export sales and product reports to your PC (although you can’t save them to the SD card).
 Fit the top unit snugly on your counter, stash the cash box safely underneath and out of sight, and you're good to go.

 - Exportable sales reports

 This Casio’s SE-C3500 excels at quick service in fast food, concession and take-out operations.
 We love the compact 2x2 rear-facing LCD display that lets customers know when their order is up.
 Its 10-line LCD screen displays up to five items at a time, which makes it easy to track customers’ orders.
 Spill-resistant keys are soft drink-proof, and two RS232 connection ports let you hook up a receipt printer and credit card reader/barcode scanner depending on your needs.
 It’s also great for retail outlets, although consider adding an SD card to boost the default 3,000 PLU barcode storage capacity.